Matroid parity problem: Formulation

 Examples of matroids include the linear matroids (in which the elements are vectors in a vector space, with linear independence), the graphic matroids (in which the elements are edges in an undirected graph, independent when they contain no cycle), and the partition matroids (in which the elements belong to a family of disjoint sets, and are independent when they contain at most one element in each set).
 Graphic matroids and partition matroids are special cases of linear matroids.

 In the matroid parity problem, the input consists of a matroid together with a pairing on its elements, so that each element belongs to one pair.
 The goal is to find a subset of the pairs, as large as possible, so that the union of the pairs in the chosen subset is independent.
-In another seemingly more general variation, the allowable pairs form a graph rather than having only one pair per element, and the goal is to find a as many disjoint pairs as possible so that their union is independent.
+In another seemingly more general variation, the allowable pairs form a graph rather than having only one pair per element, and the goal is to find as many disjoint pairs as possible so that their union is independent.
 However, this variation is equivalent: If an element appears in more than one pair, one could modify the matroid by making multiple copies of that element, with only one copy allowed in an independent set, and use different copies of the element in different pairs.
 Repeating this replacement for all elements that appear in more than one pair would produce a equivalent instance of the matroid parity problem with each element belonging to only one pair.